 Who May Be Liable in a Wrongful Death Case?

 Proving liability will largely depend on the specifics of a client’s case.
-Our firm is relentless in our investigation and believes that preparation is the bedrock for success.
-We can thoroughly examine the circumstances surrounding your loved one’s death and pursue just compensation from the guilty party.
+Our personal injury attorneys are relentless in our investigation and believe that preparation is the bedrock for success.
+We can thoroughly examine the circumstances surrounding your loved one’s death and pursue just financial compensation from the guilty party.

 Wrongful death can be caused by a variety of negligent acts such as:

 - Drunk or distracted drivers

 - Medical negligence (such as failing to diagnose)

 - Pharmaceutical mistakes (such as mislabeling dosage or creating dangerous drugs)

 - Industrial or workplace accidents